 Left: An excerpt from Joshua Low's Naturalist Report, from Tiger Patrol.

-For the Conservator badge, guidance was provided in the form of many conceptual frameworks and understandings to start off the scouts' research, in order to help them categorize and organize their research.
+For the Conservator badge, guidance was provided in the form of many conceptual frameworks and understandings to start off the Scouts' research, in order to help them categorise and organise their research.
 For example, the geological aspect of the report, requiring an understanding of soil type and soil erosion, was especially challenging since the badge required 5 types of soil, despite the fact that all soil is on a spectrum between the 3 major types of abiotic sediment (clay, silt, sand) and peat.
-By helping them to integrate this understanding, the scouts were able to direct their energies better in the research project, reaching academic standards 2-3 grades above their current age.
+By helping them to integrate this understanding, the Scouts were able to direct their energies better in the research project, reaching academic standards 2-3 grades above their current age.

 An annotated sketch of the various meandering processes by Zavier Ng, Cobra Patrol

 Overall, through the PBE, our Troop has managed to achieve excellence in academic standards from theory to application, far surpassing the Proficiency badge standards expected from 13-16-year-old Scouts.
 This is only possible through an efficient and effective training structure that provides only the guidance needed, without impeding their ability to learn and discover independently.